cda-tum/dd_package/README.md

 # MQT DD Package - A Package for Decision Diagrams Written in C++

-A DD package tailored to quantum computing by the [Institute for Integrated Circuits](http://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at).
+A decision diagram package tailored to quantum computing developed by the [Chair for Design Automation](https://www.cda.cit.tum.de/) at the [Technical University of Munich](https://www.tum.de/).

-For more information, please visit [iic.jku.at/eda/research/quantum_dd](http://iic.jku.at/eda/research/quantum_dd).
-If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on [GitHub](https://github.com/cda-tum/dd_package/issues).
+The DD Package is part of the Munich Quantum Toolkit (MQT; formerly known as JKQ and developed by the [Institute for Integrated Circuits](https://iic.jku.at/eda/) at the [Johannes Kepler University Linz](https://jku.at)).

 The old version of this package which does not use namespaces or classes can be found in the branch `non-oop`.

+For more information, please visit [www.cda.cit.tum.de/research/quantum_dd/](https://www.cda.cit.tum.de/research/quantum_dd/).
+If you have any questions, feel free to contact us via [quantum.cda@xcit.tum.de](mailto:quantum.cda@xcit.tum.de) or by creating an issue on [GitHub](https://github.com/cda-tum/dd_package/issues).

 ## Usage